-At 31 December 2011, the Company has undertaken to guarantee a banking facility granted to a subsidiary to the extent of \$140,000,000 (2010: \$140,000,000).

-As at the balance sheet date, the Directors do not consider it probable that a claim will be made against the Company under the guarantee.
-The maximum liability of the Company at the balance sheet date under the guarantee issued is the outstanding amount of the loan advanced by the bank to the subsidiary of \$70,000,000 (2010: \$70,000,000).
+At 31 December 2011, the Company had undertaken to guarantee a banking facility granted to a subsidiary to the extent of \$140,000,000.
+The Directors did not consider it probable that a claim would be made against the Company under the guarantee.
+The maximum liability of the Company at 31 December 2011 under the guarantee issued was the outstanding amount of the loan advanced by the bank to the subsidiary of \$70,000,000.

-Deferred income in respect of the guarantee issued is disclosed in note 27 to the financial statements.
+Deferred income in respect of the guarantee issued was disclosed in note 25 to the financial statements.
+The financial guarantee was released during the year ended 31 December 2012.